daphnesmit/rova-ical/README.md

 This project is an Express.js server that dynamically generates and serves iCalendar (`.ics`) files for waste collection schedules of the Rova.
 The calendar data is fetched from the [ROVA API](https://www.rova.nl/) based on user-provided postal codes and house numbers.
 Users can download and import the generated `.ics` files into their calendar applications (e.g., Google Calendar, Apple Calendar) to receive reminders about upcoming waste collection events.

+The Rova iCal uses Vercel Serverless Functions to develop and deploy the API.

 ## Features

 - **Dynamic iCalendar Generation**: Generates personalized `.ics` files based on the user's postal code and house number.
 - **Automatic Reminders**: Includes built-in notifications for users, reminding them 2 days and 1 day before a waste collection event.
 - **TypeScript**: The project is written in TypeScript, ensuring type safety, better code maintainability, and reduced runtime errors.
-- **REST API**: The iCalendar file is served via a simple REST API, making it easy to integrate into other services or applications.
+- **Vercel Serverless Finctions**: The iCalendar file is served via Vercel Serverless Functions.
+So no need for a custom server or build.

 ## Installation